Eppo-exp/eppo-docs/docs/experiments/prerequisites/event-logging/index.md

 | `timestamp` (string) | The time when the subject was assigned to the variation | 2021-06-22T17:35:12.000Z |
 | `subjectAttributes` (map) | A free-form map of metadata about the subject.
 These attributes are only logged if passed to the SDK assignment function | `{ "country": "US" }` |

+The examples below are written in JavaScript, but similar patterns can be adapted for all of Eppo's SDKs including Java, Python, and etc.

 ## Segment